 \subsection{Quantitative Performance}

-Following the same evaluation protocol used for the SACSoN dataset, the model iteratively generates future observations at 4 FPS based on initial context frames and ground-truth action sequences.
-We evaluate the generated trajectories using LPIPS, DreamSim, FID, and the DINO Distance.
+Following the same evaluation protocol, the model iteratively generates future observations at 4 FPS based on initial context frames and ground-truth action sequences.
+We evaluate the generated trajectories using LPIPS, DreamSim, FID, and DINO Distance.

-For the unstructured off-road RECON dataset, the temporal evolution of LPIPS and FID has been thoroughly discussed in Section 6 of the main text.
-Here, we supplement this analysis by reporting the DreamSim and DINO Distance over the 16-second horizon (Figure~\ref{fig:recon_supp_metrics}, complementing the LPIPS and FID analysis.
-The results further confirm that RAE-NWM mitigates rapid structural degradation compared to the baseline Navigation World Model, maintaining consistent semantic fidelity even in environments with high-frequency stochastic textures.
+For the unstructured off-road RECON dataset, we additionally report DreamSim and DINO Distance over the 16-second horizon in Figure~\ref{fig:recon_supp_metrics}, complementing the LPIPS and FID analysis.
+The results further confirm that RAE-NWM reduces rapid structural degradation compared to the baseline Navigation World Model, maintaining consistent semantic fidelity even in environments with high-frequency stochastic textures.

 For the SCAND dataset, which features diverse social navigation demonstrations, we report all four quantitative metrics in Figure~\ref{fig:scand_supp_metrics}.
-Across all perceptual and structural metrics, RAE-NWM exhibits superior temporal stability, significantly reducing error accumulation over extended horizons compared to the baseline.
-Note that for this supplementary evaluation, the DINO Distance is computed by re-encoding the decoded observations with the frozen DINOv2 encoder, ensuring a consistent image-level comparison across methods.
+Across perceptual and structural metrics, RAE-NWM exhibits better temporal stability and lower error accumulation over extended horizons compared to the baseline.
+For this supplementary evaluation, DINO Distance is computed by re-encoding the decoded observations with the frozen DINOv2 encoder, ensuring a consistent image-level comparison across methods.